Quick Answer

 Pricing: Starts at $12/user/month with a reasonably capable free trial.

 Why it beats GHL here: Far simpler to set up and maintain for agencies that don’t need marketing automation or funnel building.
-Just clean clients and deal management.
+Just clean client and deal management.

 3. ClickUp CRM: One Workspace for Projects and Client Management